Jurickson Profar Player Props: Rockies vs. Dodgers

 Jurickson Profar At The Plate

-- He has homered in 7.4% of his games this season, and 1.9% of his plate appearances.
+- Looking at the 69 games he has played this year, he's homered in five of them (7.2%), and in 1.9% of his trips to the dish.

-- Profar has driven in a run in 18 games this year (26.5%), including seven games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Profar has driven home a run in 18 games this season (26.1%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.